TautvydasVck/Teltonika_event-reporting-testing/README.md

 # Documentation
 ## Prerequisites
-- Installed sshpass utility
+- Installed sshpass utility.
 For ubuntu command `sudo apt install sshpass` can be used.
-- The device that is being tested should be tested on fresh settings
+- The device that is being tested should be tested on fresh settings.
 It is recommended to create a profile if current device settings are important.
 - Installed additional python packages (with dependencies):
     - paramiko `pip install paramiko`